shan8851/buidl-it/README.md

 ## Built With

-**BuildIt** has a React frontend, styled with [Chakra UI](https://chakra-ui.com/) and uses [Apollo Client v3](https://www.apollographql.com/docs/react/) for managing all state and bits and pieces on the client.
+**BuidlIt** has a React frontend, styled with [Chakra UI](https://chakra-ui.com/) and uses [Apollo Client v3](https://www.apollographql.com/docs/react/) for managing all state and bits and pieces on the client.

 I decided to use a graphql api, again leveraging apollo and nexus and it is in full typescript, which just makes developing a breeze.
 I should have definitely stuck with TS for the frontend too.